HUTTO HAIL, WIND AND STORM DAMAGE

 Additionally, Hutto's high winds can blow debris around and cause trees and limbs to fall on your roof.
 Falling limbs can puncture the roof, or destroy your shingles, so be sure to cut down any trees which are overhanging your roof before any storms or high winds hit.

 The debris that is blown around by the wind (branches, garbage, deck furniture, lawn decorations, etc.) can often be more damaging to your roof than the wind itself.

-It doesn't help that Austin and the entire Central Texas region is notrious for it's powerful storms.
+It doesn't help that Hutto and the entire Central Texas region is notrious for it's powerful storms.